A00447210/A00447210_MCDA5510/README.md

 3) Added pow function in File 3.txt

 While merging, we sat together and resolved our conflicts together and pushed it into the master branch.

+ASSIGNMENT 1
+Please find my assignment in the branch Assignment01.
+Thanks